 Wellington's best cafés

-Wellington is the café capital of New Zealand with a huge array of places to go for excellent, local coffee and freshly-made and delicious cabinet food.
-Order a flat white and a cheese scone and you might be mistaken for a local.
+Wellington is the café capital of New Zealand with an array of places to go for excellent, local coffee and freshly-made cabinet food

 27 College Street, Te Aro, Wellington

 Visit the café and coffee roastery that was a pioneer of Wellington’s now celebrated and world-famous café and coffee culture.